pangyyen/tp/docs/UserGuide.md

 **Expected Output (Success):**
 CLI: A new entry appears in the list of appointments.
-Message: "Successfully added appointment: [Appointment Details]"
+Message: "Successfully added appointmentEvent: [Appointment Details]"

 **Expected Output (Failure):**
 Message: "Invalid input.
 Please enter a valid patient index, date, or time."